Skip to content

 Carbon Cases Not Suitable

 Carbon cases are not suitable for stone setting because the material is brittle and prone to cracking when drilled or worked on with burrs and other setting tools.
-For secure and durable results, carbon components should be replaced or combined with a precious metal bezel or bracelet if stone setting is desired.

 Piaget Altiplano Double Jeu watch with diamonds set on bezel